Does the Bible Require Unconditional Support for Israel?

 Galatians 3:8

 For Paul, Genesis 12:3 wasn't a prediction about a future nation-state.
 It was the gospel announced in advance, fulfilled in Christ, through whom all nations are now blessed.
-And he drives it home:

 "If you belong to Christ, then you are Abraham's seed, and heirs according to the promise."